aaronestrada/flask-influxdb-response-log/README.md

 RESPONSE_LOG_INFLUXDB_MEASUREMENT    Measurement name to store response logging RESPONSE_LOG_INFLUXDB_NAMESPACE      Namespace associated to a response logging.
                                      Namespaces are useful in case you use the same measurement for different applications.
+RESPONSE_LOG_INFLUXDB_APP_VERSION    Version of the application using the response logging (example: v1.2.3).
+                                     This field is useful to identify different versions of the same application.
 RESPONSE_LOG_STATUS_CODE_ONLY        List of status codes to keep in log.
 If empty or not found, all status codes will be saved.
 ```